 Heat on medium heat for about 15-20 minutes, stirring occasionally.

 Step 4: Add Toppings and Serve!

 Add your favorite toppings!
 I highly recommend sour cream with this chili.
 The chili is not overly spicy, but the sour cream tones down some of the mild spice and makes it a little creamy (which my kids appreciate).
-Other topping ideas include; crackers, corn chips, tortilla chips, shredded cheese, cilantro, diced onions, or candied jalapeños.
+Other topping ideas include crackers, corn chips, tortilla chips, shredded cheese, cilantro, diced onions, or pickled jalapeños.